-The 2014 NEC states in article 210.12(A) that the definition of arc-fault circuit-interrupter is, "A device intended to provide protection from the effects of arc faults by recognizing characteristics unique to arcing and by functioning to de-energize the circuit when an arc-fault is detected."
+The 2014 NEC states in article 210.12(A) that the definition of arc-fault circuit-interrupter is, “A device intended to protect from the effects of arc faults by recognizing characteristics unique to arcing and by functioning to de-energize the circuit when an arc-fault is detected.”

 (A) Dwelling Units.
-All 120 volt, single phase, 15 and 20-ampere branch circuits, supplying outlets installed in dwelling unit family rooms, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, recreation rooms, closets, hallways, or similar rooms or areas shall be protected by a listed arc-fault circuit interrupter, combination type, installed to provide protection of the branch circuit.
+All 120-volt, single phase, 15 and 20-ampere branch circuits, supplying outlets installed in dwelling unit family rooms, dining rooms, living rooms, parlors, libraries, dens, bedrooms, sunrooms, recreation rooms, closets, hallways, or similar rooms or areas shall be protected by a listed arc-fault circuit interrupter, combination type, installed to protect the branch circuit.

 We stand behind our work

-Precision Plumbing, Heating, Cooling and Electric will stand behind not only the quality of your installation but your safety as well.
-We will ensure the highest standards are maintained when it comes to your experience with us here at Precision.
-Your satisfaction and safety are of the upmost importance, all the time, every time.
+Precision Plumbing Heating Cooling & Electric will stand behind not only the quality of your installation but your safety as well.
+We will ensure the highest standards are maintained when it comes to your experience with us here at Precision Plumbing Heating Cooling & Electric.
+Your satisfaction and safety are of the utmost importance, all the time, every time.